electron/electron/docs/api/touch-bar-label.md

 #### `touchBarLabel.label`

-The label's current text.
+A `String` representing the label's current text.
 Changing this value immediately updates the label in the touch bar.

 #### `touchBarLabel.textColor`

-The label's current text color.
+A `String` hex code representing the label's current text color.
 Changing this value immediately updates the label in the touch bar.